 Hi, I’m Matt, a Planner and Urban Designer in Toronto, and I want to be your mentor!*

-Since finishing school six years ago, and starting my career, I’ve spoken with many (hopefully) future planners and urban designers – from high school students with a fleeting interest in Planning, to recent graduates knee-deep in the job hunt.
+Over the last decade, I’ve spoken with many (hopefully) future planners and urban designers – from high school students with a fleeting interest in Planning, to recent graduates knee-deep in the job hunt.

 I’ve always really enjoyed these talks, and have noticed that most students share the same feelings I had when I was in school – a mix of confidence and fear, of feeling like you’re really getting the hang of this, but also like you may not know anything at all.